 Take happy breaks:

 - Express gratitude: take a moment to think about 3 good things that happened to you today.
 Here are mine: I spent some quality play time with my adorable dog, I caught up with two close friends from college via Facetime (now that we are all at home, it was easy to find a mutually suitable time), & I relished a delicious home cooked lunch.

-- Perform a random act of kindness: I came across this postcard bid that a woman in the UK has designed to help neighbors who are self-isolating.
+- Perform a random act of kindness: I came across a postcard bid that a woman in the UK has designed to help neighbors who are self-isolating.
 Offer help to your neighbors — they might really need it.
 Plus, you’ll feel like a million bucks afterward too!

 - Make time for healthy human connection: many families are experiencing sudden reunions as workers travel to their homes.
 As you socially isolate together, make the most of the time you have with each other.
 Look after the elderly members of your family, help with household chores, and be generous with your expressions of love & gratitude.
 Those who are not around their families, who are living abroad or alone, can still find ways to stay in healthy contact with the world.
 Try to find local nonprofits that could use your help as a volunteer (provided you work in safe conditions), give ‘digital dinners’ a go, tune into live concerts or host an online happy hour!
 Even as we rev up our self-preservation efforts, let us not forget to lift each other up.
 Ultimately, it is through caring about one another, and not through avoidance and neglect, that we will successfully overcome this epidemic.